DataDog/dd-sdk-unity/CONTRIBUTING.md

 #### Debugging integration tests

 Running integration tests manually is not trivial, given the extra setup steps that are handled by the script.
-If you wish to manually recreate the integration test environment:
+If you want to manually recreate the integration test environment:

 - Start a mock server with `./run-script init_mock_server --start --port 5000`
 - Configure the Unity project's Datadog Settings with a **Custom Endpoint** URL
-- Ensure that the remaining Datadog Settings match the values specified via `DatadogRuntimeConfig` in [`integration_test.py`][integration-test]
+- Ensure that the remaining Datadog Settings match the values specified through `DatadogRuntimeConfig` in [`integration_test.py`][integration-test]
 - If desired, start a simulator with `./run-script start_simulator --platform android`